|Nutritional Guidelines (per serving)|

 Process well to form a thick sauce or paste.
 Taste-test for sweetness/sour balance, adding more sugar to taste (you will adjust the other flavors later).
 Set aside.

 Place 2 tbsp. oil in a wok or large frying pan and set over medium-high heat.

 Add the onions and chicken.

-Stir-fry 6-8 minutes, or until chicken is well cooked.
+Stir-fry 6 to 8 minutes, or until chicken is well cooked.
 When stir-frying, add a little white wine (1 tbsp. at a time) whenever the wok/pan becomes too dry.
 This will keep the ingredients cooking nicely without having to add more oil (and fat/calories).

-Add the bell peppers, and stir-fry another 2-3 minutes, or until the bell pepper pieces have softened slightly and are bright in color.
+Add the bell peppers, and stir-fry another 2 to 3 minutes, or until the bell pepper pieces have softened slightly and are bright in color.

 Do a taste-test for salt and spice, adding more fish sauce if not salty enough, or more fresh chili (or chili sauce) if not spicy enough.
 If you prefer a "saucier" stir-fry, you can add a few tbsp. of chicken stock, coconut milk, or cream.